Tangut language: Reconstruction

 The discovery of the Pearl in the Palm, a Tangut–Chinese bilingual glossary, permitted Ivanov (1909) and Laufer (1916) to propose initial reconstructions and to undertake the comparative study of Tangut.
 This glossary in effect indicates the pronunciation of each Tangut character with one or several Chinese characters, and inversely each Chinese character with one or more Tangut characters.
 The second source is the corpus of Tibetan transcriptions of Tangut.
 These data were studied for the first time by Nevsky (Nevskij) (1925).
 Though these transcriptions were not written with the intention of representing with precision the pronunciation of Tangut, but instead simply to help foreigners to pronounce and memorize the words of one language with the words of another which they could understand.

 The third source, which constitutes the basis of the modern reconstructions, consists of monolingual Tangut dictionaries: the Wenhai (文海), two editions of the Tongyin (同音), the Wenhai zalei (文海雜類), and an untitled dictionary.
 The record of the pronunciation in these dictionaries is made using the principle of fǎnqiè, borrowed from the Chinese lexicographic tradition.
 Although these dictionaries may differ on small details (e.g. the Tongyin categorizes the characters according to syllable initial and rime without taking any account of tone), they all adopt the same system of 105 rimes.
 A certain number of rimes are in complementary distribution with respect to the place of articulation of the initials, e.g. rimes 10 and 11 or rimes 36 and 37.
 Fǎnqiè makes distinctions among the rhymes in a systematic and precise manner.
 Nonetheless, it is still necessary to compare the phonological system of the dictionaries with the other sources in order to "fill in" the categories with a phonetic value.

-N. A. Nevsky reconstructed Tangut grammar and provided the first Tangut–Chinese–English–Russian dictionary, which together with the collection of his papers was published posthumously in 1960 under the title Tangut Philology (Moscow: 1960).
-Later, substantial contribution to the research of Tangut language was done by Tatsuo Nishida (西田龍雄), Ksenia Kepping, Gong Hwang-cherng (龔煌城), M.V.
-Sofronov, and Li Fanwen (李範文).
+Nikolai Nevsky reconstructed Tangut grammar and provided the first Tangut–Chinese–English–Russian dictionary, which together with the collection of his papers was published posthumously in 1960 under the title Tangut Philology (Moscow: 1960).
+Later, substantial contribution to the research of Tangut language was done by Tatsuo Nishida (西田龍雄), Ksenia Kepping, Gong Hwang-cherng (龔煌城), Mikhail Viktorovich Sofronov, and Li Fanwen (李範文).
 Marc Miyake has published on Tangut phonology and diachronics.
-There are four Tangut dictionaries available: the one composed by N.A.
-Nevsky, one composed by Nishida (1966), one composed by Li Fanwen (1997, revised edition 2008), and one composed by Yevgeny Kychanov (2006).
+There are five Tangut dictionaries available: the one composed by Nevsky, one composed by Nishida (1966), one composed by Li (1997, revised edition 2008), one composed by Yevgeny Kychanov (2006), and one composed by Han Xiaomang (韓小忙) (2021).

 Modern refinements to Tangut reconstruction leverage a new type of data that was unavailable to previous scholars: the phonology of modern Gyalrongic languages.

 Phonology

-The Tangut syllable has a CV structure and carries one of two distinctive tones, flat or rising.
+The Tangut syllable has a CV structure and carries one of two distinctive tones, flat (平聲) or rising (上聲).
 Following the tradition of Chinese phonological analysis the Tangut syllable is divided into initial (聲母) and rhyme (韻母) (i.e. the remaining syllable minus the initial).

-Consonants
+Initials

-The consonants are divided into the following categories:
+The initials are divided into the following categories: